- Describe challenges and unique circumstances that can have an impact on children and their families.

 - Overall, be understanding and nonjudgmental.
 Families facing challenges are sometimes overwhelmed meeting their basic needs and might not always respond to your suggestions or recommendations.

 How have challenging events in your own life or in the lives of any of your family members affected your family as a whole?
 What factors helped you cope during these times of need?
-Think about some of the preschool children in your care and how challenging events in their lives may affect them.
-How can you apply your own experiences when working with families who face challenges?
-Download and print the Events Affecting Families activity.
-Write your thoughts in each column and share your responses with a trainer, coach, or supervisor.
+Think about some preschool children in your care and how challenging events in their lives may affect them.
+How can you apply your own experiences when working with families who face challenging situations?
+In the Events Affecting Families activity, write your thoughts for each question and share your responses with a trainer, coach, or administrator.

 Next, think about your work with military families.
 Supporting military families during times of stress is difficult and worrisome.
-It is easy to forget that you affect families and that at the same time, families affect you.
+It is easy to forget that you have a big impact on families and that at the same time, families impact you.
 Remembering and identifying your own thoughts and emotions, can help you to be more purposeful and effective in your connections with families.
-Download and print the handout, Remembering Myself While Keeping a Focus.
-Read through, think about and respond to the questions in the handout.
+In the Remembering Myself While Keeping a Focus activity, really think about and respond to the questions.

 Events Affecting Families